skypjack/entt/docs/md/process.md

 # The process

-A typical task inherits from the `process` class template that stays true to the CRTP idiom.
-Moreover, derived classes specify what the intended type for elapsed times is.
+A typical task inherits from the `process` class template.
+Derived classes also specify what the intended type for elapsed times is.

-A process should expose publicly the following member functions whether needed (note that it is not required to define a function unless the derived class wants to _override_ the default behavior):
+A process should implement the following member functions whether needed (note that it is not required to define a function unless the derived class wants to _override_ the default behavior):

 * `void update(Delta, void *);`

   This is invoked once per tick until a process is explicitly aborted or ends either with or without errors.
-Technically speaking, this member function is not strictly required.
-However, each process should at least define it to work _properly_.
+Each process should at least define it to work _properly_.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.